amtega/ansible_role_docker_sandbox/README.md

       docker_sandbox_state: absent
 ```

 If you want to create a temporary sandbox to work you can use the two sample playbooks provided in the `files` dir.
-First call the create sandbox playbook:
+First call the create sandbox playbook.

 ```
 ansible-playbook files/create_sandbox.yml